ufuchs/weather-on-server/INSTALL.md

 http://www.wunderground.com/weather/api/d/pricing.html

-This API key must be bound on the env variable 'API_KEY'.
+This API key must be bound on the env variable 'WONDERGROUND_KEY' in the 'weather.sh' file.

-Good luck and positive critics are welcome!
+Good luck and every positive critics are welcome!